etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 When **Done** button is clicked the process is executed:

-  * It verifies in backend max qty field is greater than min qty.
+  * It verifies in backend `max qty` field is greater than `min qty`.
 In case they are not, a validation error is sent back to the client asking the user to fix the values before continuing.
   * If previous validation is satisfied:
     * Total amount of all selected orders is summed and displayed in a message in the **parameter** window.
     * If a business partner is selected, **Business Partner** window is opened within the selected one and a message is shown in this window.